China–France relations: Xinjiang

+In March 2025, Reporters Without Borders condemned a smear campaign amplified by Chinese state media against French journalists investigating a sportswear company, Decathlon, alleged to use Uyghur forced labor.

 Public opinion

-Survey published in 2020 by the Pew Research Center found that 70% of French had an unfavourable view of China.
+A survey published in 2020 by the Pew Research Center found that 70% of French had an unfavourable view of China.

 Tourism

-In 2018, around 2.1 million Chinese tourists visited France.
 A 2014 poll indicated that Chinese tourists considered France to be the most welcoming nation in Europe.